gaurav5130/fonepaisaKit/README.md

-# Fonepaisa-Integration-Kit-ROR
+# Fonepaisa-Kit-ROR

-FonePaisa-Integration-Kit-ROR is used in most modern Ruby applications which deal with payments and transactions.
+FonePaisa-Kit-ROR is used in most modern Ruby applications which deal with payments and transactions.
 It was developed for usage in Ruby on Rails web applications with help of fonepaisaPG gem.

 # Setup